danbev/learning-crypto/notes/in-toto.md

  }
 }
 ```
-Now, since we only need are private key to sign we can actually delete it now:
+Now, since we only need our private key to sign we can actually delete it now:
 ```console
 $ rm func-test
 ```
-And to verify we use the same command:
+And to verify we use the same command but with the `--verfify` option:
 ```console
 $ in-toto-sign -k func-test.pub -f testing.fd223b69.link --verify
 $ echo $?
 0
 ```
 So that was ok.
-But this required that we create keypair which is not really
-great because anyone can create one and sign something in the same way we did
-above.

 ### in-toto-keygen
 ```console